-The first Ashra of Ramazan: An overview
+The First Ashra of Ramazan: An Overview

 The life of a Muslim in the 21st century has become riddled with worldly cravings and desires, with no thoughts spared about the life hereafter.
-The holy month of Ramadan provides Muslims with an opportunity to redeem the better version of themselves.
+The holy month of Ramadan provides Muslims with an opportunity to redeem a better version of themselves.
 And it is divided into phases to help them achieve that goal!
 Take the example of the first Ashra of Ramazan, which is all about seeking Allah (SWT)’s mercy.
 How the almighty’s mercy sought?
-By fulfilling the religious obligations and not forgetting about the moral and social obligations at the same time.
+By fulfilling religious obligations and not forgetting about moral and social obligations at the same time.
 The chance that Allah (SWT) will bestow His mercy on a Muslim during this Ashra increases dramatically if the Muslim in question is merciful to fellow beings as well.
 One fine way of being merciful is to donate as much as one can in the name of charity.
 We will talk about this a bit later in this discussion, but for now, let us discuss the impact and importance of these ten days.

-Importance of first Ashra of Ramadan
+Importance of the first Ashra of Ramadan

-The first ten days of Ramadan have a make or break feel about them.
+The first ten days of Ramadan have a make-or-break feel about them.
 You see if one adapts to a routine that covers all the obligatory and additional prayers plus offers one an opportunity to repent about the past and seek Allah’s mercy and benevolence in the future, the rest of Ramadan is sorted automatically.
-Breaking such a lovely routine is simply not possible for any Muslim who wants to spend his or her days in the remembrance of Allah (SWT).
+Breaking such a lovely routine is simply not possible for any Muslim who wants to spend his or her days in remembrance of Allah (SWT).
 These ten days prepare a Muslim well enough for the next two Ashra, which are themed around forgiveness and refuge from hellfire.

 First Ashra of Ramadan in light of Hadith